 Each hallway has a different theme, with some including familiar classical pieces, such as the ‘Mona Lisa’ by Leonardo Da Vinci and ‘The Scream’ by Edward Munch, modified in order to allow people to add their own touch of creative genius.

-The museum hopes to expand on its collection in the future, which will include more types of perspective art and a workshop for students to get experience in how to paint three dimensional images.
+The museum hopes to expand its collection in the future, which will include more types of perspective art.
+The museum is also planning a workshop for students to get experience in how to paint three-dimensional images.

 How to improve your English with News in Levels: